Best Suburbs of Los Angeles

 Burbank came into its own as a modern, burgeoning city during WWII when it served as headquarters for Lockheed Aircraft Corporation and several other defense contractors.
 Did you know Norma Jeane Dougherty worked on the assembly line at a Radioplane factory as a part of the war effort?
 Did you know she was spotted by an Army photographer, which led to a screen test, that led her to change her name Marilyn Monroe?

 Postwar home construction soared to meet rising demand for single-family homes generated by returning servicemembers who decided that the Los Angeles area was a pretty decent place to settle down.
-After all, who doesn’t like year-round sunshine and the forward-looking optimism of the West?
+After all, who wouldn't mind living in Burbank with its year-round sunshine and its forward-looking optimism?

 Airplane hangars and manufacturing warehouses form the war effort were converted into motion picture studios in the late 1940s and 50s.
 Today Burbank is a major media hub and home to The Walt Disney Company, ABC Television, and Nickelodeon Animation Studio, to name a few.